zenhacks/capistrano-zen/README.md

 - `pg:reset` drops the databases and roles with the same names as in the application.
 - `pg:init` generates roles and databases for the rails application.
 - `pg:setup` generates remote `database.yml` based on local `database.yml`'s `production` settings.
-- `pg:symlink` creates symbolic for the `database.yml` in the release.
+- `config:db:symlink` creates symbolic for the `database.yml` in the release.
-- `pg:dump` dumps and compresses the application database, store them in the `pg_backup_path`.
+- `pg:dump` dumps and compresses the application database, store them in the `db_backup_path`.
 - `pg:get` download the remote dump to local `/tmp` directory
 - `pg:put` upload the local dumps in `/tmp` to the remote server
-- `pg:restore:remote` On the remote machine, restores selected dumps from the `pg_backup_path`, it defaults to lastest dump.
+- `pg:restore:remote` On the remote machine, restores selected dumps from the `db_backup_path`, it defaults to lastest dump.
 - `pg:restore:local` On the local machine, restores selected dumps from the `/tmp`, it defaults to lastest dump.
 - `pg:cleanup` cleans up old backups while keep `pg_keep_backups` numbers of backups.

+### MySQL
+Most `capistrano-zen/mysql` has similar tasks as Postgresql.

 ### Unicorn
 This recipes setup unicorn configuration based on current rails application, and generate a `init.d` control scripts to manage the service.